kitao/divsugar/README.md

 A `Scene` is the root of a scene graph and specifies the rendering area.
 A `Node` is an element of a scene graph and draws an image.
-Both of them are extended div elements and created by the factory methods of DivSugar.
+Both of them contain div elements as their properties.

 ```javascript
 var scn = new DivSugar.Scene('someScene')